tadmccorkle/markdown.nvim/README.md

 ## Configuration

+Detailed plugin configuration information can be found in the help doc (`:h markdown.configuration`).

 A call to `require("markdown").setup()` is necessary for commands and keybindings to be registered in markdown buffers.

 A table of configuration options can optionally be passed to the `setup()` function.
 Any fields in the table will overwrite the corresponding default. **markdown.nvim** uses the following defaults: